 - The Cleveland Fed’s website provides updates of these survey results each Wednesday on the Consumers and COVID-19 page, https://www.clevelandfed.org/our-research/indicators-and-data/consumers-and-covid-19.aspx.
 Return

 - In addition to the Municipal Liquidity and the Main Street Lending Program, these facilities include the Paycheck Protection Program Liquidity Facility, the Primary and Secondary Market Corporate Credit Facilities, and the Term Asset-Backed Securities Loan Facility.
 More information on the Federal Reserve’s actions in response to the effects of the coronavirus on the economy is available at https://www.federalreserve.gov/covid-19.htm.
 Return

 - See Press Conference Projection Materials, June 10, 2020 (https://www.federalreserve.gov/monetarypolicy/fomcprojtabl20200610.htm).
 Return

 Upcoming EventsSEE ALL

-The Federal Reserve Bank of Cleveland and the Office of Financial Research will hold the 2020 Financial Stability conference on November 19-20, 2020, in Cleveland, OH.
+The Federal Reserve Bank of Cleveland and the Office of Financial Research hosted their annual financial stability conference, Financial Stability: Stress, Contagion, and Transmission, which was held virtually on November 19-20, 2020.